The best Amazon Prime Day TV deals for 2023

 Roku Streaming Stick 4K

 The Roku Streaming Stick 4K is the top pick in our guide to the best media streamers, and right now it’s available for $35.
-While that’s $10 more than the lowest price we’ve tracked, it’s $15 below Roku’s list price and $5 less than the typical sale price we’ve seen this year.
+While that’s $10 more than the lowest price we’ve tracked, it’s $15 below Roku’s list price and $5 less than the typical sale price we're used to seeing.

 The Streaming Stick 4K supports all the major apps and HDR standards, including Dolby Vision, HDR10, HDR10+ and HLG.
 Its compact design plugs directly into an HDMI port, while its remote has volume and power controls for your TV.
 The whole thing is quick to load apps, and for those with Apple devices, it also supports AirPlay 2.
 While Roku’s OS is blander than rivals from Google and Amazon, its grid-style UI is dead simple to navigate, and its search function does well to present shows from across streaming services.